syncfusion-content/javascript-docs/readme.md

 This section contains guidelines on naming files, sections, documents and other document elements.

 ## File naming Convention:
-* All files should have a .md extension.
+* All files should have .md extension.
-* Separate words in file names with hyphens (i.e. -.)
+* Separate words in file names should be hyphenated
-* For most documents, file names should have a brief one or two word name that describes the material covered in the document.
+* File names of the documents should have one or two-word names that describe the material covered in the document.
 * The full title of the document should be in the file name.
-* Phrase title and description so users can determine what questions the text will answer, and material that will be addressed, without needing them to read the content.
-This shortens the amount of time that people spend looking for answers, and improvise search/scanning, and possibly “SEO.”
+* Phrase title and description in a way that users can determine what questions the text will answer, and material that will be addressed, without reading the content.
+This eases the time spent looking for answers, and improvises search/scanning, and possibly “SEO.”
-* Prefer titles and headers in the form of “Using foo” over “How to Foo.”
+* Provide titles and headers in the form of “Using foo” over “How to Foo.”

-For ex, In the top section of each MD file,
+For example, at the top section of each MD file,

 **Title :** Getting started with Chart widget for Syncfusion Essential JS

-**Description :** How to create a chart, add series, enable tooltip and other functionalities.
+**Description :** File should describe or help the user how to create a chart, add series, enable tooltip and other functionalities.

 ## Markdown Syntax Guideline